Access Management

 Role-based access control (RBAC)

-Role-based access control groups small sets of certain permissions and accesses under "roles" that can be assigned to team members by the Admin.
-This way, administrators are able to decrease the risk of major mistakes and security breaches by carefully restricting the access of the users to perform only the tasks that they really need.
+Role-based access control groups small sets of specific permissions and accesses under "roles" that can be assigned to team members by the Admin.
+This way, administrators can decrease the risk of major mistakes and security breaches by carefully restricting users' access to perform only the tasks they really need.

 Inviting a new project member

-You can invite new users to your project and decide, which role is suitable for their work, as shown in the picture below.
+You can invite new users to your project and decide which role suits their work.
 They will have to accept your invitation, and until they do so, they will appear within pending invitations.

-The invitation is valid for 7 days for security reasons.
-After this time, the invited user will no longer be able to accept it and the administrator or superadmin has to resend the invitation.
+The invitation is valid for seven days for security reasons.
+After this time, the invited user will no longer be able to accept it, and the Administrator or Super Admin has to resend the invitation.

 You can make changes to the specific role and permissions while the invitation is pending, and you can further refine user accesses even after the invitation has been accepted.
-Thus, do not worry if you accidentally invite someone with an incorrect role or permissions, as the role can be changed anytime by the Project Administrator.
+Thus, do not worry if you accidentally invite someone with an incorrect role or permissions, as the Project Administrator can change the role anytime.

 Configuring permissions

 Once the user is in the project, you can adjust their project role by hovering over their name and clicking on the Edit button on the right side in the Project team tab.
 Here, you can select multiple roles from a list of roles (some of which are described in the table below).
-There are several roles predefined by Bloomreach Engagement, and you can also create your own custom roles to suit your specific needs.
+Bloomreach Engagement predefines several roles, and you can also create your own custom roles to suit your specific needs.

 Assigning multiple roles

-You can assign multiple roles to each user by scrolling down his or her individual access permission setup and selecting add role group.
-Then, in project team you can see all individual roles and their descriptions under that person´s name.
+You can assign multiple roles to each user by scrolling down their individual access permission setup and selecting Add role group.
+Then, in Project team you can see all individual roles and their descriptions under that person's name.

 Temporary roles